 Unwanted electrical and electronic items (e-waste) create the single biggest waste stream of developed societies.
 Anything with a battery or cord that is no longer wanted or needed can become an environmental problem.

-Did you know?
-E-waste is now banned from landfill in Victoria, and it doesn't belong in any of your kerbside bins.
+Be in the know!
+E-waste is banned from landfill in Victoria, and it doesn't belong in any of your kerbside bins.
 Instead, drop off your e-waste items for free at Council's transfer stations.
 You can also drop off mobile phones, small batteries, light globes and printer cartridges at the sorting station at the Lerderderg Library in Main Street, Bacchus Marsh.
-E-waste is then collected and processed by specialist recyclers, ensuring fewer virgin materials are used in our gadgets, mobiles, computers and TVs in the future.
+E-waste is then collected and processed by specialist recyclers, ensuring fewer virgin materials are used in our gadgets, mobiles, computers and TVs into the future.

 Other ways to do your bit for the environment